EU to extend sanctions on Russia-occupied Crimea

 "They've had a strong effect on the region - it's not a good environment for doing business," an EU diplomat said.

-"[Russian president Vladimir] Putin promised people in Crimea a bright future, but he has not been able to deliver on those promises in economic terms," the diplomat added.
+"[Russian president Vladimir] Putin promised people in Crimea a bright future, but he hasn't been able to deliver on his promises in economic terms," the diplomat added.

-Meanwhile, the past seven years have seen several cases of EU sanctions violations come to light.
+The past seven years have seen several cases of EU sanctions violations come to light, despite the overall chilling effect, however.

-A Greek billionaire, Ivan Savvidi, is involved in Crimea food supply and funds pro-Russian propaganda events there, EUobserver reported in May.
+A Greek-Russian billionaire, Ivan Savvidi, is involved in Crimea food supply and funds pro-Russian propaganda events there, EUobserver reported in May.

-Danish engineering firm Grundfos and German one Siemens have supplied water pumps to Crimea, German broadcaster Deutsche Welle revealed also last month.
+Danish engineering firm Grundfos and German company Siemens have supplied water pumps to Crimea, German broadcaster Deutsche Welle revealed also last month.

-Germany's top lender, Deutsche Bank, was caught out facilitating illicit financial transactions to Crimea in 2020.
+Germany's top lender, Deutsche Bank, was caught facilitating shady financial transactions to Crimea in 2020.

-Cyprus hosts several off-shore firms involved in Crimea's transport, wine, and hotel industries, the RFE/RFL news agency revealed in an investigation in 2019.
+And Cyprus hosts several off-shore firms involved in Crimea's transport, wine, and hotel, industries the RFE/RFL news agency revealed in an investigation in 2019.

-Meanwhile, some EU firms have used sanctions loopholes on "cultural" projects to do business in the frozen conflict-zone, with Austrian architectural firm Coop Himmelb(l)au, for instance, currently building a lavish opera house in the Crimean city of Sevastopol.
+Some EU companies have also used sanctions loopholes on "cultural" projects to do business in the frozen-conflict zone.

+Austrian architects' firm Coop Himmelb(l)au, for instance, is currently building a lavish opera house in the Crimean city of Sevastopol.

-When asked if it was confident the sanctions were being properly enforced, the EU foreign service said: "Implementation of the sanctions is a duty of each member state".
+When asked if it was confident sanctions were being properly enforced, the EU foreign service said: "Implementation of the sanctions is a duty of each member state".

-The European Commission, which has a sanctions compliance unit, declined to comment.
+The European Commission, which has a sanctions-compliance monitoring unit, declined to comment.

-The EU has also blacklisted 177 Russians and pro-Russian Ukrainians and 48 entities for harming Ukraine's territorial integrity.
+The EU has also blacklisted 177 Russians and pro-Russian Ukrainians and 48 entities for harming Ukraine's territorial integrity more broadly speaking.

-These sanctions come up for renewal every six months, with the next roll-over due in September.
+The blacklists come up for renewal every six months, with the next roll-over due in September.